 The route was soon extended to Whipps Cross, and from 1995 was extended on Sunday afternoons into the Hospital there.
 Due to a low bridge within the hospital campus, the Sunday service therefore had to be single deck.

 From February 2000 a new contract was started, and the opportunity was taken to alter the number, as explained previously.
-In this case the number chosen probably reflects a previous routing of the 257, which used to run further north than Walthamstow to Chingford Mount and the Fantaseas Leisure Centre on New Road, in parallel with the 97A.
+In this case the number chosen probably reflects a previous routeing of the 257, which used to run further north than Walthamstow to Chingford Mount and the Fantaseas Leisure Centre on New Road, in parallel with the 97A.
 Although this section no longer runs, the 357 does still parallel the 257 on the short section between Whipps Cross and Walthamstow Central.

 However, the route was also withdrawn on the section between Friday Hill and Chingford, since the 212 provides an alternative service from this area to Walthamstow.
 The 212 was increased in frequency at the same time, while direct links from Friday Hill to Chingford Mount were maintained by new route 397 (albeit not during evenings or Sundays).